Comment on page

 Whichever way you add a new template, the following steps must be completed before the email template can be used.

-Subject text (required) Create the subject line for your email.
+- Subject (required) Create the subject line for your email.
 Can be dynamic by using mail merge terms as well.

 The Email template data type contains a field called 'ID_name' that is used to identify the template with a rememberable unique ID when searching for the template in the database.